 Consistent with overall NIH policy:

-- Non-competing continuation awards for RPGs and Centers will be funded at committed levels.
+- Non-competing continuation awards for will be funded at 100% of the committed levels.

-- FY 2020 awards that have already been issued at 90% of committed level will be revised to adjust the award level.
+- FY 2021 awards that have already been issued at 90% of committed level will be revised to the full committed level.

 - Future year commitments will remain unchanged.